 You can add any available language pair to your account under Account>Add a new language:

-- English from Spanish, Russian, French, German, Arabic and Estonian
+- English from Spanish, Russian, French, German, Arabic, Estonian, Portuguese, Japanese and Chinese

 - French from English, Russian and Estonian